elasfarc/game-rating/README.md

 3. Copy and paste the following code into the Terminal: git clone https://github.com/elasfarc/game-rating.git
 4. ```cd game-rating```.
 5. Install the required node modules by running `npm install` command.
+6. If you're planning to test the project locally, you need a CORS app.
+Visit this [link](https://cors-anywhere.herokuapp.com/corsdemo) and request temporary access to be able to use this app on your own system.
-6. After installing all the required node modules, you can run the project on your own server using `npm run start` or just use the index.html file to preview it.
+7. After installing all the required node modules, you can run the project on your own server using `npm run start` or just use the index.html file to preview it.

 ## Contributors